 Indicator species A biological species that has a high indicator value for a group of sites.
-In the Indictor value method, species j is an indicator of group of sites k if the indicator value of species j is the highest, among all groups, for that group of sites, and is statistically significant at a preselected significance level.
+In the INDVAL method, species j is an indicator of group of sites k if the indicator value of species j is the highest, among all groups, for that group of sites, and is statistically significant at a pre-selected significance level.

-Indicator value The degree to which a species is indicator of (the conditions found in) a group of sites.
+Indicator value The degree to which a species is indicator of [the conditions found in] a group of sites.

-Pseudospecies To model the concept of differential species (i.e., species with clear ecological preferences), which is qualitative, TWINSPAN creates pseudospecies.
-Each species is recorded into a set of dummy variables, called pseudospecies, corresponding to relative abundance levels (or percentage cover for plants) at each site; these classes are cumulative.
-If the pseudospecies cutting levels are 1%, 11%, 26%, 51%, and 76%, for instance, a relative abundance of 18% at a site will occupy the first and second dummy pseudospecies vectors with "1" (=presence).
-Cutting levels are arbitrarily decided by users.
-A (sites × pseudospecies) data table is created.
+Pseudospecies To model the qualitative concept of species with clear ecological preferences, TWINSPAN creates pseudospecies.
+Each species is recoded into a set of dummy variables, called pseudospecies, corresponding to relative abundance levels; these classes are cumulative.
+If, for example, the pseudospecies lower bounds (or cutting levels) are 1%, 11%, 26%, 51%, and 76%, a relative abundance of 18% at a site will fill the first and second dummy pseudospecies vectors with "1" (= presence).
+The other columns are filled with "0".
+Cutting levels are arbitrarily selected by users.
+A (sites × pseudospecies) data table is thus created.
+A species absent at a site receives codes "0" for all pseudospecies.

-Specificity The degree to which a species is found only in a given group of sites.
+Specificity The degree to which a species is only found in a given group of sites.